Personal profile

 Teaching Interests

 I currently have broad involvement in teaching and student-facing roles.
-In particular, I serve as the Department of Mechanical and Aerospace Engineering's Adviser of Studies for first-year students.
-In this role, I run a number of personal development workshops designed to help students get the most out of their university experience.
+As the Adviser of Studies for first-year students, I offer academic guidance and run workshops to help them transition successfully to university life and its demands.

-I currently teach a third-year undergraduate module entitled Dynamics and Control.
-I have introduced several innovative teaching and assessment processes into this module and look forward to continuing to enhance it over time.
-Across this and other modules I deliver, I am proud to maintain an open, transparent, and respectful dialogue with students.
+In my Dynamics and Control module, I employ active learning strategies and problem-based tasks to help students apply theoretical concepts to engineering challenges.
+Across this and other contributions to teaching, I am proud to maintain an open, transparent, and respectful dialogue with students.
 I am a huge advocate for student-centred learning: students are at the heart of what we do, and we should continue to make their growth and development the ultimate goal of any innovations we pursue.

 Education/Academic qualification